six0h/helloworldapp/README.md

 - There is an ELB servicing the AutoScaling Group
 - There is a security group around the instances that only allow web traffic
 - Everything is contained in a VPC with a single public subnet in us-east-1a

-## Assumptions

-- App must live in VPC with proper network architecture
-- Terraform is used for cloud agnostic purposes
-- High-Availability is ok in single region (this is bad practice in real non-contrived situations)
-- I will use all AWS services

 ## Things I would do differently given proper planning and time